-171 Letter from Halton Municipalities to Review Panel re Response from Dr. Hadayeghi re Questions on Traffic Modelling ("CEAR #935), July 9, 2019, enclosing memo from Dr. Hadayeghi to Halton Region, dated July 9, 2019, at p.
-2; Letter from CN re: Response to Supplemental Evidence filed with the Panel by Halton Municipalities, July 12, 2019, enclosing memorandum from BA Group to CN, dated July 11, 2019 re: Response to...
-Response from Dr. Hadayeghi to Panel Questions on Modelling at p.2-4 ("CEAR #964"), s.
+&lt;sup>172 CEAR #935, July 9, 2019, enclosing memo from Dr. Hadayeghi to Halton Region, dated July 9, 2019, at p.
+2; CEAR #964, s.
 1, p.
-2-3; Memorandum from Dr. Hadayeghi to Lisa De Angelis, dated July 16, 2019, Appendix # 172 Letter from Halton Municipalities to Review Panel re Response from Dr. Hadayeghi re Questions on Traffic Modelling ("CEAR #935), July 9, 2019, enclosing memo from Dr. Hadayeghi to Halton Region, dated July 9, 2019, at p.
-2; Appendix # 173 CEAR 881, "Exhibit 6 - Document presented by Halton Municipalities at the June 26 Session - Defining Major Transit Requirements in Halton", June 26, 2019, at Slide 1.
+2-3; Memorandum from Dr. Hadayeghi to Lisa De Angelis, dated July 16, 2019, Appendix A.

+&lt;sup>173 CEAR #935, July 9, 2019, enclosing memo from Dr. Hadayeghi to Halton Region, dated July 9, 2019, at p.
+2; Appendix A. CEAR 881, "Exhibit 6 - Document presented by Halton Municipalities at the June 26 Session - Defining Major Transit Requirements in Halton", June 26, 2019, at Slide 1.

-CN assumed much higher system capacity on opening day, leading to an underestimate of congestion should the facility open in 2021 or 2022.174
+&lt;sup>175 CEAR #935, July 9, 2019, enclosing memo from Dr. Hadayeghi to Halton Region, dated July 9, 2019, at p.
+2-3; Appendix A.

-- (d) CN's consultant, BA Group, intentionally set factors (such as the Peak Hour Factor of 1.00 in the individual capacity analyses)175 to generate the more "optimistic" (i.e. lower) levels of congestion.
-More realistic and conservative Peak Hour Factors are necessary to accurately predict future traffic conditions beyond what would be used in planning applications.176 - (e) By assuming lower background volumes and higher than planned road capacities, CN underestimated the expected level of congestion for the proposed Project opening.
-As a result, CN allocated traffic to routes with fewer "pinch points" so that the overall road network condition could be deemed to be satisfactory or better.177 CN's response to this criticism is that level of service "is not the industry standard for evaluating the performance of signalized intersections."178 This is not correct.
-Both the Halton Municipalities and CN's traffic studies were based on the Highway Capacity Manual (HCM), which states that the Level of Service is the primary indicator of quality of service at both signalized and signalized intersections.179
+- (d) CN's consultant, BA Group, intentionally set factors (such as the Peak Hour Factor of 1.00 in the individual capacity analyses) to generate the more "optimistic" (i.e. lower) levels of congestion.
+More realistic and conservative Peak Hour Factors are necessary to accurately predict future traffic conditions beyond what would be used in planning applications. - (e) By assuming lower background volumes and higher than planned road capacities, CN underestimated the expected level of congestion for the proposed Project opening.
+As a result, CN allocated traffic to routes with fewer "pinch points" so that the overall road network condition could be deemed to be satisfactory or better.
+CN's response to this criticism is that level of service "is not the industry standard for evaluating the performance of signalized intersections.
+This is not correct.
+Both the Halton Municipalities and CN's traffic studies were based on the Highway Capacity Manual (HCM), which states that the Level of Service is the primary indicator of quality of service at both signalized and signalized intersections. - 171.
+The Halton Municipalities' traffic modelling is more credible, thorough and nuanced.
+The Halton Municipalities have considered this analysis to conclude that there will be an SAEE in respect of traffic congestion and adverse effects on road safety.
+The Halton Municipalities predict that increases in container throughput beyond 450,000 containers per year are likely